How to Calculate NTC thermistor β Beta Constant Value?

-What Is Beta Value?
+What Is Beta Constant Value?

-Beta Value is an indication of the shape of the curve that represents the relationship between the resistance and the temperature of a particular Thermistor.
-Calculate the beta value to achieve the right characteristic at a given temperature vs the resistance for a specific application. it is a vital step in the component selection process.
+Beta Constant Value is an indication of the shape of the curve that represents the relationship between the resistance and the temperature of a particular Thermistor.
+Calculate the beta constant value to achieve the right characteristic at a given temperature vs the resistance for a specific application. it is a vital step in the component selection process.

 What Does Resistance vs. Temperature Mean In Relation To Thermistor Beta Calculations?